 Well-Known Examples

-- Forklifts in warehouses and factories often run on LPG due to its clean-burning nature and suitability for indoor use.
+- Forklifts in Warehouses and factories often run on LPG due to its clean-burning nature and suitability for indoor use.

 - LPG-fueled heaters and boilers in industrial facilities and greenhouses, providing efficient and controllable heat.